 Decreasing term life insurance provides policyholders with coverage for a set term.
 But its death benefit will decrease over time at a specific rate.
 It’s smart to consider your coverage needs and budget when deciding whether this policy is right for you.

-If you’re interested in term life insurance with comprehensive coverage and great premiums, Aflac offers plans that can meet your needs.
+If you’re interested in term life insurance with enhanced coverage and great premiums, Aflac offers plans that can meet your needs.
 Start chatting with an agent and get a quote today!

 Aflac New York | 22 Corporate Woods Boulevard, Suite 2 | Albany, NY 12211